TRI-AMDD/synthesis_tutorial/README.md

 # Synthesis tutorial
-Simple tutorial on python-based synthesis tools
+Simple tutorial on python-based synthesis tools, primarily using materials from the [Ceder group](https://github.com/CederGroupHub/s4).

 # Installation
 Use a fresh conda environment using python 3.9, e.g.